-In contrast to such (general-purpose) pseudorandom generators, for the purpose of derandomization a relaxed definition of pseudorandom generators suffices.
+In contrast to such (general-purpose) pseudorandom generators, for the purpose of derandomization (i.e., converting randomized algorithms into corresponding deterministic ones), a relaxed definition of pseudorandom generators suffices.
 In particular, for such a purpose, one may use pseudorandom generators that are somewhat more complex than the potential distinguisher (which represents a randomized algorithm to be derandomized).
-Following this approach, adequate pseudorandom generators yield a full derandomization of $\mathcal{BPP}$ (i.e., $\mathcal{BPP} = \mathcal{P}$ ), and such generators can be constructed based on the assumption that some problems in $\mathcal{E}$ have no sub-exponential size circuits.
+Following this approach, adequate pseudorandom generators yield a full derandomization of probabilistic polynomial-time algorithms (e.g., $\mathcal{BPP} = \mathcal{P}$), and such generators can be constructed based on the assumption that some exponential-time solvable problems (i.e., problems in \mathcal{E}) have no sub-exponential size circuits.